xjrga/xjrga.github.io/main_source/snack/tips/index.rst

 More usage tips
 ---------------

-Create a few meal plans that meet your calorie budget and rda requirements (as best as possible) and use them as menu alternatives to add variety to your nutrition lifestyle.
+Create a few meal plans that meet your calorie budget and dri requirements (as best as possible) and use them as menu alternatives to add variety to your nutrition lifestyle.
 This will help to avoid eating boredom and satisfy your cravings.
 Take advantage of multivitamin/mineral supplements to fill the nutritional gaps in your diet.
 In this way, you can rest assured that any plan you choose will meet your needs and take you a step closer to your health goals.